ajslater/codex/README.md

 register an account with a username and password.
 You will have to contact your administrator to reset your password if you forget it.

+### API with Key Access

+Codex has a limited number of API endpoints available with API Key Access.
+The API Key is available on the admin/stats tab.

 ### ᯤ OPDS

 Codex supports OPDS syndication and OPDS streaming.
 You may find the OPDS url in